 Netflix’s Thieves of the Wood Ending, Explained

-If in the mood for historical fiction, turn towards Netflix’s ‘Thieves of the Wood’.
+If you are in the mood for historical fiction, turn to Netflix’s ‘Thieves of the Wood.’
 Set in eighteenth-century Belgium, it tells the story of a man who unites the populace to fight against the oppressive regime.

-Despite a notorious reputation, Jan de Lichte proves to be the saviour of the ones banished from their homes.
+Despite a notorious reputation, Jan de Lichte proves to be the savior of the ones banished from their homes.
 He amasses a loyal following but makes some pretty ruthless enemies in the process.
 The fight for justice blurs the line between right and wrong.
-Jan meets his competition in the form of the newly appointed bailiff of Flanders and the city becomes a battleground for the men trying to do right by the people in their own ways.
+Jan meets his competition in the form of the newly appointed bailiff of Flanders, and the city becomes a battleground for the men who are trying to do right by the people in their own ways.
 If you haven’t yet seen the show, head over to Netflix.
 SPOILERS AHEAD!

 Summary of the Plot

-He imprisons Isabel and uses her as leverage to coax Anne-Marie into seeking out Jan and parlay.
+He imprisons Isabel and uses her as leverage to coax Anne-Marie into seeking out Jan and Parlay.
 They both agree that more bloodshed won’t do anyone any good.
-The city people can live within their walls and the people in the forest can make their own society.
+The city people can live within their walls, and the people in the forest can form their own society.
 All ends well, or so it seems.

 The Ending